-Dr. Daniel Mitchell was born on the 25th of March 1859 in Lobo Township (Middlesex County), Ontario.
-He was the 8th of 10 children born to Peter Mitchell and the former Nancy “Annie” McIntyre.
-His parents were farmers and his siblings were; Charles, John, Neil, Catherine, Hugh, Effie, Alex, Robert and Peter.
+Dr. Daniel Mitchell was born on the 25th of March, 1859 in Lobo Township (Middlesex County), Ontario.
+Dr. Mitchell was the 8th of 10 children born to Peter Mitchell and the former Nancy “Annie” McIntyre.
+His parents were farmers and his siblings were; Charles, John, Neil, Catherine, Hugh (who died of kidney disease at the age of 29), Effie, Alex, Robert and Peter.

-On the 30th of October, 1888 Dr. Mitchell married Mary Ann Cameron in Lobo Twp.
-She was born on the 11th October, 1862, the 9th of 10 children born to Malcolm Cameron and the former Euphemia McLaughlin.
-Her parents were farmers in Lobo Township and her siblings were; Donald, John, Elizabeth, Annie, Mary, Malcolm, Alexander, Jessie and Lilly.
+On the 30th of October, 1888 Dr. Mitchell married May Ann Cameron in Lobo Twp (Middlesex County).
+Mrs. Mitchell was born in Lobo Twp, on the 11th October, 1862.
+She was the 9th of 10 children born to Malcolm Cameron and the former Euphemia McLaughlin.
+Her parents were farmers in Lobo Township and her siblings were; Donald, John, Elizabeth, Annie, Mary (who died of tuberculosis at the age of 31), Malcolm, Alexander, Jessie and Lilly.

-Dr. and Mrs. Mitchell had a son Robert Cameron Mitchell born on the 14th of August, 1889 in Harrow.
+Dr. and Mrs. Mitchell had a son Robert Cameron Mitchell born in Harrow on the 14th of August, 1889.
 By 1891, the family had moved to Tilbury.
 Their daughter Mary was born in Tilbury on the 20th of May, 1891.
 Dr. Mitchell’s name appears in the 1892-1893 Ontario Directory and Gazetteer in Tilbury.

 By 1893 Dr. Mitchell was practicing medicine in Blenheim.
 Dr. Mitchell was a member of the Masonic Lodge and the Canadian Order of Foresters.
 In the 1895 Farmers and Business Directory for Elgin, Essex, Kent and Lambton, Dr. Mitchell is listed under the Blenheim sub-title.